Angaaragan: Production

-The film noted debuted to the director Mohan Dachu.
-Makers of the film announced that Sathyaraj will be playing negative role The film received U/A certificate from Central Board of Film Certification.
+The film is the directorial debut of Mohan Dachu.
+Makers of the film announced that Sathyaraj will be playing negative role.
+The film received U/A certificate from Central Board of Film Certification.

 Reception

 The film was released on 8 September 2023.
-A critic from Maalai Malar wrote that as a major part of the story takes place at night, director Mohan Dachu has shot the scenes well, and music director K. Karthik is trying to scare the fans to some extent.
-Thanthi TV critic gave a mixed review.
+A critic from Maalai Malar wrote that as a major part of the story takes place at night, director Mohan Dachu has shot the scenes well, and music director Ku.
+Karthik is trying to scare the fans to some extent.
+Thanthi TV gave a mixed review.